 We've seen a bunch of new Iceborne videos since the announcement: everything from new monster showcases, the new Clutch Claw, developer interviews, and story trailers.
 We've picked the best below to tell you what you need to know about the expansion.

-Read on for the full Monster Hunter: World Iceborne details from E3 2019, and everything else we know about the expansion so far.
+Read on for the full Monster Hunter: World Iceborne details from E3 and Gamescom 2019.

 Monster Hunter World: Iceborne release date

 Capcom finally announced that Monster Hunter World: Iceborne will release on PC in January 2020, four months after its console release in September 2019.